brian-d1018/bis557/README.md

 [![Coveralls test coverage](https://coveralls.io/repos/github/brian-d1018/bis557/badge.svg)](https://coveralls.io/r/brian-d1018/bis557?branch=master)
 <!-- badges: end -->

 The goal of {bis557} is to show the work that Brian did in the BIS 557 Fall 2020 class.
 These include packages, functions, and data for common statistical algorithms.

+**The final vignette has been uploaded already, on 12/14/2020.** The **final** dataset is on 2020 Boston Residential Property Assessment.

 ## Installation